There is a lot of noise (again) about how email marketing is dead. News flash: Email marketing is only dead when you are doing it wrong!

 Do you have other tips that you think can increase the chances of having customers read your emails and click to get your offers?
 Let me know in the comments!

-Author: Alison Wolf
+Contributor: Alison Wolf

 Digital marketing blogger and business coach.